happybono/SonataSmooth/README.md

 After filtering, the results array is handed to `AddItemsInBatches`, which inserts items into listBox2 in chunks.
 This avoids freezing the UI and allows incremental progress updates.
 Finally, controls are reset.

 #### Principle
 Batch updates and progress reporting keep the UI responsive.
-A finally block ensures the progress bar always resets on completion or error.
+A finally block ensures the progressbar always resets on completion or error.

--	Batch UI Update : Efficiently updates the list box.
+-	**Batch UI Update** : Efficiently updates the list box.
--	Progress Feedback : Shows operation progress to the user.
+-	**Progress Feedback** : Shows operation progress to the user.
--	Status Reporting : Updates labels and enables/disables controls.
+-	**Status Reporting** : Updates labels and enables/disables controls.

 #### Code Implementation
 ```csharp